 Family and Consumer Sciences Education Scholarship

 The purpose of this scholarship is to develop interest in FACS Education, increase the number of FACS teachers, and increase the potential for additional FCCLA chapters.
-This $500 scholarship is open to any student planning to enroll in a 4-year college or university with a major in Family and Consumer Sciences Education.
+This $1000 scholarship is open to up to two students planning to enroll in a 4-year college or university with a major in Family and Consumer Sciences Education.

 Non-Family and Consumer Sciences Education Scholarship

-This scholarship awards one or more $200-$400 scholarships to outstanding FCCLA members planning to enroll in a 2- or 4-year accredited community college, state college, or university with a major in a program other than FACS Education.
-The amount given will depend upon the type of program enrolled in as well as the amount funds available for award.
+This scholarship awards up to two $500 scholarships to outstanding FCCLA members planning to enroll as a full time student in a 2- or 4-year accredited community college, state college, or university with a major in a program other than FACS Education.

 State Peer Officer Team Scholarship